-(a) Except as provided in this Section 6.2, in the event of termination of this Agreement by either the Company or Parent as provided in Section 6.1, this Agreement (other than Section 4.8(b), 4.12, 6.2, 6.3 and Article 7) shall forthwith become void and there shall be no liability or obligation on the part of Parent, Sub or the Company or their respective Representatives; provided, that the termination of this Agreement shall not relieve any Party from any liability for any fraud or intentional and material breach of this Agreement.

-(b) If (x) Parent shall terminate this Agreement pursuant to Section 6.1(c)(ii)(B) or (y) Parent or the Company shall terminate this Agreement pursuant to Sections 6.1(b)(i) or 6.1(b)(ii), and at any time after the date of this Agreement and prior to the termination of this Agreement a Company Acquisition Proposal shall have been publicly disclosed and not publicly withdrawn, and within nine months after such termination, the Company enters into an agreement in respect of any Company Acquisition Proposal is consummated, then the Company shall pay to Parent an amount equal to \$14,400,000 (the "Termination Fee") by wire transfer of same day funds on the date of entry into the agreement in respect of the Company Acquisition Proposal.

-(c) If (x) Parent shall terminate this Agreement pursuant to Sections 6.1(c)(ii)(A), (C) or (D) or (y) the Company shall terminate this Agreement pursuant to Section 6.1(d)(ii) then the Company shall pay to Parent, not later than two (2) Business Days following such termination, an amount equal to the Termination Fee; provided, that if Parent terminates this Agreement pursuant to Section 6.1(c)(ii)(C) and the Company has entered into a written agreement with respect to a Company Acquisition Proposal with a Continuing Party prior to the Solicitation Period End Date or, if applicable, the Cut-Off Date, then the Company shall pay to Parent, not later than two (2) Business Days following such termination, an amount equal to \$9,600,000 (the "Alternative Termination Fee").
+- (a) Except as provided in this Section 6.2, in the event of termination of this Agreement by either the Company or Parent as provided in Section 6.1, this Agreement (other than Section 4.8(b), 4.12, 6.2, 6.3 and Article 7) shall forthwith become void and there shall be no liability or obligation on the part of Parent, Sub or the Company or their respective Representatives; provided, that the termination of this Agreement shall not relieve any Party from any liability for any fraud or intentional and material breach of this Agreement. - (b) If (x) Parent shall terminate this Agreement pursuant to Section 6.1(c)(ii)(B) or (y) Parent or the Company shall terminate this Agreement pursuant to Sections 6.1(b)(i) or 6.1(b)(iii), and at any time after the date of this Agreement and prior to the termination of this Agreement a Company Acquisition Proposal shall have been publicly disclosed and not publicly withdrawn, and within nine months after such termination, the Company enters into an agreement in respect of any Company Acquisition Proposal or a transaction in respect of a Company Acquisition Proposal is consummated, then the Company shall pay to Parent an amount equal to \$14,400,000 (the "Termination Fee") by wire transfer of same day funds on the date of entry into the agreement in respect of the Company Acquisition Proposal. - (c) If (x) Parent shall terminate this Agreement pursuant to $\underline{Section \ 6.1(c)(ii)(A)}$, (\underline{C}) or (\underline{D}) or (\underline{y}) the Company shall terminate this Agreement pursuant to $\underline{Section \ 6.1(d)(ii)}$ then the Company shall pay to Parent, not later than two (2) Business Days following such termination, an amount equal to the Termination Fee; provided, that if Parent terminates this Agreement pursuant to $\underline{Section \ 6.1(c)(ii)(C)}$ and the Company has entered into a written agreement with respect to a Company Acquisition Proposal with a Continuing Party prior to the Solicitation Period End Date or, if applicable, the Cut-Off Date, then the Company shall pay to Parent, not later than two (2) Business Days following such termination, an amount equal to \$9,600,000 (the "Alternative Termination Fee").